-Commodities have stabilized in recent weeks as the markets try to assess the potential impacts of pro-growth policies out of Washington, D.C. and global supply-demand prospects.
+Commodities have weakened in recent weeks as the markets try to assess the potential impacts of pro-growth policies out of Washington, D.C., global supply-demand prospects, and ebbing inflation.
 Domestic energy production has trended slightly higher as rig counts have risen in response to higher prices.
 Precious and industrial metals have rebounded as the U.S. dollar has weakened and China sentiment has improved.
 Long/short equity strategies continue to benefit from low levels of correlation between sectors, as well as favorable sector positioning.

-Sector F T v Θ 0 (+) Rationale Industrial Metals Base metals may benefit from pro-growth policy proposals from Washington, D.C. as well as higher growth expectations and inflation.
-The Chinese economy grew greater than expected in Ω1, but may have peaked for the year, a negative for metals.
-Commodities Precious Metals - • Recent pullback in interest rates, the corresponding weakness in the U.S. dollar, and stable Fed rate hike expectations have helped metals rebound broadly in early-to-mid May.
-Likelihood of higher inflation may increase gold's long-term attractiveness.
-Com Energy • Deregulation and higher crude prices could lead to further increases in domestic production.
-The global production agreement, almost certain to be extended through Q1 2018, is helping to bring markets back into balance.
+Sector F Т v Θ 0 Ð Rationale Industrial Metals • Base metals may benefit from higher growth expectations and a possible pickup in inflation, with potential support from fiscal policy/infrastructure spending.
+The Chinese economy grew faster than expected in Q1 but may have peaked for the year, a risk for metals.
+Commodities Precious Metals - • Recent pullback in interest rates, corresponding U.S. dollar weakness, and likely go-slow approach from the Fed helped precious metals in May, though latest softer inflation data has reduced gold's attractiveness some.
+CO Energy • Recent rallies in crude prices have been met with increased U.S. production.
+The extended global production agreement helped but is not likely to drive an oil breakout above its 2017 range.
 Agricultural Many crops' outlooks have been hurt by strong supply and inventory builds.
 Trade policy and currency are important factors to watch for agricultural prices.
-Sector E C 0 Θ \bigcirc (+) Rationale Long/Short Equity - Long/short equity strategies continue to benefit from low levels of correlation between sectors, as well as favorable sector positioning.
+Sector T E C T v 0 Θ 0 Ð Rationale Long/Short Equity Long/short equity strategies continue to benefit from low levels of correlation between sectors, as well as favorable sector positioning.
 We continue to be cautious on more directional equity managers and favor those with conservative or variable net exposures and a history of generating alpha from their short positioning.
-Alternatives Event Driven - • Corporate transaction activity remains healthy, while an increase in interest rates has historically led to more attractive merger spreads.
-Political and regulation uncertainty exists, however, has yet to disrupt the broader deal environment.
+Alternatives Event Driven • Corporate transaction activity remains healthy, while an increase in interest rates has historically led to more attractive merger spreads.
+Political and regulation uncertainty exists, but has yet to disrupt the broader deal environment.
 Overseas corporate cash repatriation may stimulate domestic deal activity.
 Prefer managers with ability to hedge equity beta and focus solely on idiosyncratic risk.
-Managed Futures - • - Maintain positive view on the benefits of managed futures within a broader portfolio.
-As current long-term trend systems favor long equity exposure; strategies balancing trend signals across distinct time horizons and asset classes are best suited to manage any market disruptions.
-Global Macro - We maintain a constructive view of the global macro investing environment, as the potential for shifts in fiscal policy, increasing global political uncertainty, and economic divergences are all constructive components of an increasingly attractive opportunity set.
-LEGEND CHARACTERISTICS CON DEFINITIO ON Catalysts C Potential for favorable macroeconomic and/or idiosyncratic market developments that may benefit the investment strategy.
-Trading Environment TE Market characteristics present sufficient investment opportunities for this investment style.
-Volatility V The current volatility regime provides a constructive environment that an investment of this style can capitalize on.
+Managed Futures - - Maintain positive view on the benefits of managed futures within a broader portfolio.
+As current long-term trend systems favor long equity exposure, strategies balancing trend signals across distinct time horizons and asset classes are best suited to manage any market disruptions.
+Global Macro We maintain a constructive view of the global macro investing environment, as the potential for shifts in fiscal policy, increasing global political uncertainty, and economic divergences are all constructive components of an increasingly attractive opportunity set.
+LEI GEND СН ARACTERISTICS I CON DEFINITIC DN Са Catalysts Potential for favorable ma investment strategy. economic and/or idiosyncratic market developments that may benefit the Tra ading Environment TE Market ch aracteristi ics preser nt sufficient investment opportunities for this investment style.
+Vo Volatility The current volatility regime provides a constructive environment that an investment of this style can capitalize on. provides a constructive environment that an investment of this style can Alternativ Iternative strategies may not be suitable for all investors and should be considered as an investment for the risk capital portion of the investor's portfolio.
+The strategies employed in the